Uthman: Assessment and legacy

-Lasting Religious Impact
+Religious impact

 Uthman is credited with bringing unity to the current version of the Quran.
-Prior to Uthman's reign, the Qur'an did not formally exist as a fixed text but was written in fragmentary form and as a spoken, recited work.
-Uthman observed this brought with it some challenges.
-For example, even men of the same tribe would at times disagree over how the Quran would be recited.
-Although some of the companions of Mohammed had attempted to bring together collections of the Quran, it had not yet been standardized.
-Anas bin Malik reported "Hudhaifa was afraid of their (the people of Sham and Iraq) differences in the recitation of the Qur'an, so he said to Uthman, "O chief of the Believers!
-Save this nation before they differ about the Book ...
-So Uthman sent a message to Hafsa saying, "Send us the manuscripts of the Qur'an so that we may compile the Qur'anic materials in perfect copies and return the manuscripts to you".
+Prior to Uthman's reign, the Quran did not formally exist as a fixed text but was largely written in fragmentary form and as a spoken, recited work.
+This brought disagreements over how the Quran would be recited.
+Although some Companions had attempted to organize collections of the Quran, it had not yet been standardized.
+Anas ibn Malik reported that Hudhayfa ibn al-Yaman noticed that Muslims differed in their reading of the Quran, so he said to Uthman, "O chief of the Believers!
+Save this nation before they differ about the Book".
+Uthman requested Hafsa bint Umar, a wife of Muhammad, to allow him to use as a reference the copy of the Quran in her possession, that was collected by Abu Bakr and Umar.
+He said, "Send us the manuscripts of the Qur'an so that we may compile the Qur'anic materials in perfect copies and return the manuscripts to you".
 Hafsa sent it to Uthman.
-Uthman then ordered Zaid bin Thabit, Abdullah bin Az-Zubair, Sa'id bin Al-As and Abdur-Rahman bin Harith bin Hisham to rewrite the manuscripts..."
-This caliphate order made by Uthman gave the final form of the Quran we have today, and although a few small variants do exist in some areas, most of the variant readings and recitations have been lost or destroyed.
+Uthman then ordered Zayd ibn Thabit, Abd Allah ibn al-Zubayr, Sa'id ibn al-As and Abd al-Rahman ibn Harith to copy the manuscripts.
+This order from Uthman gave the final form of the Quran we have today, and although a few small variants do exist, most of the variant readings and recitations have been lost or destroyed.

+Cultural depictions

+Uthman has been portrayed in several productions.
+Uthman is prominently portrayed in the 2012 television series Omar, which depicts his role among Muhammad's companions and later follows his appointment as the third caliph.
+The series portrays the political developments of his reign and the events that led to his assassination in Medina.
+Uthman's life and caliphate have also been discussed in documentaries and historical programs dealing with the Rashidun caliphs and the early Muslim community.